Tanyabatra541/Image_Processing_App/README.md

    Extending the `PNGImage` class is the `JPGImage` class.
    To capture photos in the JPG file format, the `saveImage` function is overridden and the rest of the functions are the same as the PNG class.
-7. model.model-view-controller.controller:

-   controller.controller (controller.controller): The `controller` class is responsible for controlling the interaction between the model and view.
-   It implements the ActionListener interface to handle user actions in the view.
-   It interacts with the model and the view to update and display data based on user input.

-   model.model.IModel (Interface): The `IModel` interface defines methods that the `model` must implement.

-   view.IView (Interface): The `IView` interface defines methods that the `view` must implement.
-7. `MVCExampleBasicMVC`:
+7. Histogram:
+   The `Histogram` class represents a histogram for RGB color values and offers functionality for creating histogram images, adding color values to the histogram, calculating the maximum count of color values, and finding peak values in the histogram arrays.
+This class facilitates the analysis and visualization of color distribution in an image through histograms.
+8. Compression:
+   The `Compression` class provides methods for compressing images using Haar Wavelet Transform and thresholding techniques.
+It initializes, pads, and transforms the color channels of an image based on the specified compression percentage, applies thresholding, and performs inverse transformations to achieve image compression while maintaining visual quality.
+The class ultimately returns the compressed RGB data of the image.

+Model-View-Controller:
+- Controller:
+   The `Controller` class serves as the controller in the Model-View-Controller (MVC) architectural pattern.
+The class handles various image processing operations based on user input, such as loading and saving images, applying filters, adjusting levels, and generating histograms and tells the model what to do and sends the control to the model based on the user input.
+   Additionally, it supports the execution of image processing scripts from a text file.
+- Model:
+   The `Model` class is responsible for executing the commands in the script file or the command passed through the command line.
+The model command processing can be executed by following a specific protocol.
+Using the `executeScriptFromFile` approach, the `Model` class of the model is responsible for administering and performing commands in a sequential order.
+Using image manipulation techniques, the program carries out instructions found in a script file that it interprets.

+`Main`:
    This class serves as the entry point of the application.
    It initializes the model, view, and controller and sets them up to work together.

-The model class is responsible for interpreting the script file and executing the commands in it. model.model command processing can be executed by following a specific protocol.
-Using the executeScriptFromFile approach, the model.model class of the model is responsible for administering and performing commands in a sequential order.
-Using image manipulation techniques, the program carries out instructions found in a script file that it interprets.

-Implementing the model.model.imageOperations interface are three classes: model.PPMImage, model.model.JPGImage, and PNGJPGImage, each with their unique image manipulation abilities.

-**How to run**:
+**How to run without JAR file**:
 1. Run the main method in the `Main` class.
-2. Enter the file path of the script file in the text field and click execute or click the button Go to command prompt to enter the commands manually.
+2. Enter the commands one by one in the command prompt until the user types "exit" to exit the program.
-3. The resulting images will be saved in the specified file mentioned in the script.
-4. Make sure to change the file path in the script file to the path of the file you want to save the images in.
+3. If not implementing interactive command approach, enter the command "-file <file path>" to execute the script file.
+It will automatically execute the file commands and exit the program.

 **Overall Flow**:

 The main method initializes the model, view, and controller.
-The user interacts with the view by entering either the file path or clicking the button that redirects them to the command prompt.
-The controller responds to user actions and communicates with the model.
+The runProgram function is called from the main which gives the control to the controller.
+Now, the controller asks the user to enter the command or the file path and the control goes to the model to perform the operations typed by the user.
+The controller tells the model what to do.
+If the user enters the command, the controller executes the command and asks the user to enter another command until the user types "exit" to exit the program.
+If the user enters the file path, the controller executes the commands in the file and exits the program.
+The images are then saved in the res/ folder.

+**Parts of the program that are complete**:
+1. The program can perform all the operations on PNG, JPG, JPEG and PPM images.
+2. The program can perform all the operations on PNG, JPG, JPEG and PPM images using the interactive command approach.
+3. The program can perform all the operations on PNG, JPG, JPEG and PPM images using the script file
+4. MVC architecture is implemented.
+5. Supports all the operations mentioned in the assignment document.
+6. Supports all the operations from the previous assignment also.
+7. JAR file is created and working.

+**Design changes and justifications**:

+- No change made in the `JPGImage`, `PNGImage`, `PPMImage`, and `ImageContent` classes.
+- The `Histogram` class was added to the model to facilitate the analysis and visualization of
+  RGB values in an image through histograms.
+- The `Compression` class was added to the model to provide methods for compressing images using Haar Wavelet Transform and thresholding techniques.
-The model processes image commands and saves the resulting images in the specified file.
+- The compression and histogram operations were added to the `ImageOperations` interface and implemented in the `AbstractImage` class.
+- In the controller, additional switch cases were added for:
+  - histogram
+  - compression
+  - -file
+  - color-correct/color-correct split
+  - levels-adjust/ levels-adjust split
+- To add the split functionality in the existing model, an additional parameter "splitPercentage" was added to levels-adjust, color-correct, blur, sharpen, sepia, and greyscale.
+But in order to make program scalable, the main method was made private which takes in the splitPercentage, source image, and destination image and then two method-overloaded public functions were added, one which takes in the split functionality into account, the other which does not take split into account (0 is sent as the splitPercentage parameter).
+This way our previous test cases will not change and works perfectly, and also both the split and non-split functionality is implemented.
+  The user can choose whether they want the split functionality to be implemented or not.

 **Citations**: